zacharyang/movies-project/README.md

 1. Obtain the OMdb and TMdb API keys from their websites.
 2. Create a file in your local repo, `private.py` that contains two keys as `TMDB_API_KEY="yourkeyhere"` and `OMDB_API_KEY='yourkeyhere'`.
 3. Tweak `settings.py` to set up your data collection parameters.
-4. Run the `collect_data` script!
+4. Run the `collect_data.py` script!

 ## Exploration ##

 Over the next few weeks, I'll be exploring the data and deciding on how I'd like to model the data.
-Check out my [exploration on the iTunes movie dataset](https://github.com/zacharyang/movies-project/tree/master/data_exploration/exploring-itunes.ipynb)
+Check out my [exploration on the iTunes movie dataset](https://github.com/zacharyang/movies-project/tree/master/data_exploration/exploring-itunes.ipynb) and on the [OMdb movie dataset](https://github.com/zacharyang/movies-project/blob/master/data_exploration/exploring_omdb.ipynb).

-Check back for updates in [this repository](https://github.com/zacharyang/movies-project/tree/master/data_exploration).
+Check back for more updates in [this repository](https://github.com/zacharyang/movies-project/tree/master/data_exploration).

 ## Model Training and Selection ##